This Book Will Change How You See Sex For Good

 There’s a tweet doing the rounds at the moment about the experience of loving a book but not remembering a single thing about it.
 As relatable content goes, it was absolutely on the money for me.
 I can confidently declare that I loved reading something and have no recollection of the plot or anyone’s names.
-It happens with nonfiction, too – I won’t be able to recall most details or even broad strokes about something I enjoyed.
+It happens with nonfiction, too.
+I won’t be able to recall most details or even broad strokes about something I enjoyed.
 But that’s with a few notable exceptions.
-I know how I understood the world before reading Julia Serano’s first nonfiction book, Whipping Girl, in 2014 and I distinctly remember feeling like I saw and understood it better afterwards.
-Reading the cult nonfiction book about transmisogyny, the ways that gender, gender expression and sex are intertwined but not bound to each other, and the scapegoating of femininity felt like scales falling from my eyes.
-Before Instagram-friendly slideshows and viral TikToks it showed me how the experiences of cis women and trans women intersect, how our understanding of gender is influenced and why femininity is demonised by the world around us.
+I know how I understood the world before reading Julia Serano’s first nonfiction book, Whipping Girl, in 2014 and I distinctly remember feeling like I saw and understood it better afterward.
+Reading the cult nonfiction book about transmisogyny — about the ways that gender, gender expression, and sex are intertwined but not bound to each other, and the scapegoating of femininity — felt like scales falling from my eyes.
+Before Instagram-friendly slideshows and viral TikToks, it showed me how the experiences of cis women and trans women intersect, how our understanding of gender is influenced and why femininity is demonized by the world around us.
 It’s informed my feminism and my thinking ever since.

 Advertisement

-I had the same experience reading Julia’s latest book, Sexed Up: How Society Sexualizes Us & How We Can Fight Back.
-In it she breaks down what 'sexualisation' means and why it matters.
-Going in I felt foggy about the definition but as I read I was shown mindsets that helped me to make sense of why certain men feel that women hold all the cards when it comes to sex, introduced to ways of thinking that resolved the tensions between sex-positive and sex-negative feminism, and finally got to grips with why describing certain things as a 'fetish' rings false to me.
+I had the same experience reading Serano’s latest book, Sexed Up: How Society Sexualizes Us & How We Can Fight Back.
+In it, she breaks down what "sexualization" means and why it matters.
+Going in, I felt foggy about the definition but, as I read, I was shown mindsets that helped me to make sense of why certain men feel that women hold all the cards when it comes to sex.
+I was introduced to ways of thinking that resolved the tensions between sex-positive and sex-negative feminism and I finally came to grips with why describing certain things as a "fetish" rings false to me.

-The most impactful takeaway for me was Julia's argument that the way in which men and women interact on an intimate level is inherently shaped by sexualisation, which takes the form of the predator/prey mindset.
+The most impactful takeaway for me was Serano's argument that the way in which men and women interact on an intimate level is inherently shaped by sexualization, which takes the form of the predator/prey mindset.

-"The predator/prey mindset separates people," Julia tells me over video call, "so you're either the sexual subject [predator] whose desires are being fulfilled or you're the sexual object [prey], the object of the other person's desires.
+"The predator/prey mindset separates people," Serano tells me via video call.
+"So you're either the sexual subject [predator] whose desires are being fulfilled or you're the sexual object [prey], the object of the other person's desires.
 And that's bad on both sides."
-This divide falls loosely down gendered lines, with people who are masculinised as predators and femininised as prey, but it also gets complicated by other stereotypes that affect other marginalisations.
+This divide falls loosely down gendered lines, with people who are masculinized as the predators and those who are femininized as prey — but it also gets complicated by other stereotypes that affect other marginalizations.

-On the one hand, this encourages nonconsensual objectification and even sexual harassment of the feminised sexual subjects, a rampant problem that feminism has been fighting for decades.
+On the one hand, this encourages nonconsensual objectification and even sexual harassment of the feminized sexual subjects, a rampant problem that feminism has been fighting for decades.
 On the other, it doesn’t create room for straight cis men to feel or understand what it’s like to be the object of desire.
-Julia argues that this has consequences for all of us.
+Serano argues that this has consequences for all of us.

 Advertisement

-"Not only are straight men not allowed to feel like they're an object of desire but not understanding some of the negative consequences that can happen in our culture because of that also leads them to not fully understand our bad experiences with it."
+"Not only are straight men not allowed to feel like they're an object of desire, but not understanding some of the negative consequences that can happen in our culture because of that also leads them to not fully understand our bad experiences with it," Serano says.

-Boys and men are socialised to fear being seen as an object of desire because that’s a feminine – and therefore degrading – role.
-To be the object of another man’s desire – and therefore queer – is even more stigmatised.
+Boys and men are socialized to fear being seen as an object of desire because that’s a feminine — and therefore degrading — role.
+To be the object of another man’s desire or to be queer is even more stigmatized.
 This alienates men from women’s experiences or perspectives.
-As Julia puts it: "I think people who were socialised male often develop this mystified attitude towards women.
-And at the same time, they don't personally experience the sexualisation that women experience and so they have trouble relating to that."
+As Serano puts it: "I think people who were socialized male often develop this mystified attitude towards women.
+And at the same time, they don't personally experience the sexualization that women experience and so they have trouble relating to that."

 “